Understanding Tysabri and Progressive Multifocal Leukoencephalopathy: Symptoms and Monitoring

 From General Health Information to Occupational Exposure Concerns

-Tysabri and PML: Mechanism and Clinical Evidence
+Bridging to Tysabri and PML: Pharmacological Mechanism and Risk

 Tysabri (natalizumab) is a monoclonal antibody used as monotherapy for relapsing forms of multiple sclerosis and for Crohn's disease.
-The prescribing information contains a boxed warning stating that Tysabri increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain caused by the JC virus (JCV) that usually leads to death or severe disability (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+The drug's prescribing information contains a boxed warning stating that Tysabri increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain caused by the JC virus (JCV) that usually leads to death or severe disability (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
 This warning is based on clinical trial data and postmarketing surveillance.
-The clinical presentation of PML includes progressive neurological deficits such as weakness, cognitive impairment, visual disturbances, and coordination problems.
-Diagnosis typically involves brain MRI showing white matter lesions and detection of JCV DNA in cerebrospinal fluid.
-The disease is often fatal or results in severe disability, as noted in the boxed warning.
-Tysabri's pharmacology involves binding to alpha-4 integrins on leukocytes, preventing their migration across the blood-brain barrier.
-This reduces inflammation in the central nervous system but also impairs immune surveillance, allowing latent JCV to reactivate and cause PML.
-The mechanistic pathway linking Tysabri to PML is the drug's immunosuppressive effect on the brain, which permits uncontrolled JCV replication in oligodendrocytes.
-Three risk factors for PML in Tysabri-treated patients have been identified: the presence of anti-JCV antibodies, longer treatment duration (especially beyond 2 years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
-Anti-JCV antibody positivity indicates prior exposure to JCV and increases PML risk.
-Treatment duration beyond 2 years further elevates risk, as does a history of immunosuppressant use, which may compromise immune function before Tysabri initiation.
+The mechanism linking Tysabri to PML involves the drug's pharmacological action.
+Tysabri binds to alpha-4 integrins on the surface of immune cells, preventing their migration across the blood-brain barrier.
+This reduces inflammation in the central nervous system but also impairs immune surveillance, allowing latent JCV to reactivate and cause PML in susceptible individuals.
+The prescribing information identifies three specific risk factors for PML in Tysabri-treated patients: the presence of anti-JCV antibodies, longer treatment duration (especially beyond two years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+These factors should be considered in the context of expected benefit when initiating and continuing treatment.

 Important Notice